 The Company obtains research and other services through "soft dollar" arrangements.
 The Company receives credits from broker-dealers whereby technology-based research, market quotation and/or market survey services are effectively paid for in whole or in part by "soft dollar" brokerage arrangements.
 Section 28(e) of the Securities Exchange Act of 1934, as amended, provides a "safe harbor" to an investment adviser against claims that it breached its fiduciary duty under state or federal law (including ERISA) solely because the adviser caused its clients' accounts to pay more than the lowest available commission for executing a securities trade in return for brokerage and research services.
-To rely on the safe harbor offered by Section 28(e), (i) the Company must make a good-faith determination that the amount of commissions is reasonable in relation to the value of the brokerage and research services being received and (ii) the brokerage and research services must provide lawful and appropriate assistance to the Company in carrying out its investment decision-making responsibilities.
+To rely on the safe harbor offered by Section 28(e), (i) the Company must make a good-faith determination that the amount of commissions is reasonable in relation to the value of the brokerage and research services must provide lawful and appropriate assistance to the Company in carrying out its investment decision-making responsibilities.
 If the use of soft dollars is limited or prohibited in the future by regulation, the Company may have to bear the costs of such research and other services.
-For the three months ended September 30, 2021 and 2020, the Company utilized "soft dollar" credits of \$238 and \$263, respectively.
-For the nine months ended September 30, 2021 and 2020, the Company utilized "soft dollar" credits of \$238 and \$263, respectively.
+For the three months ended September 30, 2023 and 2022, the Company utilized "soft dollar" credits of \$683 and \$529, respectively.